Dealing with changing relationships

 Ore experienced a lot of change in the last year.
 How does his physical list help him deal with that?

 What ideas could work for you when you are facing changes?

 Coping with loss

-Some changes can be more difficult to cope with, such as loss.
-There are different types of loss, but all are challenging.
-Look at the list below: which apply to you or someone you know?
-What other types of loss would you add to the list?
+Loss can be very difficult to cope with.
+There are different types of loss, all are challenging.
+Which types of loss apply to you?
+What other types of loss would you add to these examples: